rdesobrino/toolik_gis/UAS/README.txt

 Rachel de Sobrino
 TFS GIS May 2024

-This script creates an output kml and clipped projected DEM for use in Drone Harmony software.
+This script creates output kmls and a clipped projected DEM for use in Drone Harmony software and DJI Pilot.
 It requires a .kml, .kmz, or .shp input file as the AOI.
 There are no required input parameters in order to make it click and run.

 To run: